PersiaML/tutorials/src/getting-started/index.md

 Here provide many sparse optimizer in `persia.sparse.optim` module.You can choose the suitable optimizer to adapt your requirement.

 ### Customize PersiaML Training Context
-Finally step is create the training context to acquire dataloder and sparse embedding process
+Final step is create the training context to acquire dataloder and sparse embedding process

 ```python
 from torch import nn